SuperOfficeDocs/superoffice-docs/docs/en/company/learn/create.md

 1. Go to the **Interests** tab.

 2. In edit mode, specify interests by checking the relevant boxes.
-SuperOffice Settings and maintenance defines which interests are displayed.
+Settings and maintenance defines which interests are displayed.

     > [!NOTE]
     > When the tab is in view mode, only the selected interests are displayed.
 When you are in edit mode, there may well be further interests options available.